Skip to contents

 quali_var

-The discrete variable that is described in the different groups.
+The discrete variable described among the different groups.

 facet